teunzwart/bachelor-project/README.md

 - Cython
 - Seaborn
 ```
-You also need an OpenMP-compatible C compiler.
+You also need a C-compiler.

 To run a simulation yourself:
 ```shell